Why Chinese players are so good at table tennis? Are there any secrets to that?

 China has a very large population who plays table tennis.
 Around 350 million Chinese watch major ITTF events, and also the Marvelous 12 Trials events.

-Statistically, there are 1 ping pong table for every 7 Chinese people.
+Statistically, there is 1 ping pong table for every 7 Chinese people.
 So there are a lot of tables if you can do the calculation yourself.

 Every 7 Chinese, there are 1 table!

 China has an extremely intensive training program.
 This training program is reserved only for the top provincial and national teams.
 This intense training is called “closed training”.
-They often train for 10 h/ everyday.
+They often train for 10 h/every days.

 Top 5 reasons that China is so good at table tennis